mikegagnon/linked-lists/README.md

 <img src="linked-list-01.png">

-### Tips for developing recursive functions
+## <a name="lec3">Tips for developing recursive functions</a>

+This lecture may sound like gibberish now.

+That's fine because we will concretely explore how these tips apply to many examples throughout this mini course.

-#### Tip 1.
+### Tip 1.
 Base case and recursive case

 Every recursive function has at least one "base case" and at least one "recursive case."

-The *base case* is the situation when the recursive function is at it's last straw and can no longer be recursed.
-Without a base case, a recursive function would become stuck in an infinite loop.

-The *recursive case* occurs when it is possible for the function to make progress on the problem by recursively calling the function with a subproblem.

-This may sound like gibberish now, and that's fine, because we will clarify with examples.

 ```js
 append(value) {